12gauged/Carnivore/obsidian-files/levels.md

 # Arena 1(Forest)
-The forest arena is the first level, here Light enemies are abundant, except for a few(1 per wave max.)
-Soldier enemies on the later waves.
+The forest arena is the first level, here Light enemies are abundant, except for a few Soldier enemies on the later waves (1 per wave).
+- Number of waves: 6

 ### Visuals
 ![[Pasted image 20230927212756.png]]